How to Be Assertive: A Guide for Empaths

 Both of these types of people often think that they are able to control how others think, feel or perceive them.
 It’s just that they have different ways of approaching the situation.

 We all can surmise that an aggressive person takes control over another person’s feelings and behavior.
 He exerts his will through physical, emotional and psychological force.
 He will wear others down until they agree (at least to his face), or do as he asks.
 A passive person also attempts to take control of another person’s feelings and behavior.
-She does this by submitting her will to them, doing things just to make them happy, even if it is making her miserable.
+She does this by submitting her will to them, doing things just to make them happy, anticipate their needs and even put their needs above her own, even when it is making her miserable.

 The only person who is responsible for your happiness is you and you alone.
 You cannot make somebody else happy.
-You have no control over how they feel or act.
+You have no control over how another person thinks, feels, or acts.